bbangert/zilch/README.rst

 Viewing Recorded Exceptions
 ===========================

-``zilch`` comes with a `pyramid
-<http://docs.pylonsproject.org/docs/pyramid.html>`_ web application to view
-the database of recorded exceptions.
-Once you have installed Pyramid, you can run the web interface by typing::
+``zilch`` comes with a Pyramid_ web application to view the database of recorded exceptions.
+Once you have installed Pyramid_ and WebHelpers_, you can run the web interface by typing::

  >> zilch-web sqlite:///exceptions.db

 Additional web configuration parameters are available to designate the host/port that the web application should bind to (viewable by running